Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 1. Historical Perspectives

-However, the US Senate voted for the Panama route, in large part because of a sharp decrease of the asking price for the real estate and assets owned by the French New Panama Canal Company.
+However, the US Senate voted for the Panama route, in large part because of a sharp decrease in the asking price for the real estate and assets owned by the French New Panama Canal Company.
 Further, the completion of a trans-isthmian rail connection in Panama between 1904 and 1914 reinforced the appeal of Panama.
 In the late 1920s, just a decade after the Panama Canal was completed, US interest in the Nicaragua Canal resurged as capacity concerns over the Panama Canal would incite the consideration of a second interoceanic waterway.
 However, the plans to construct the Nicaragua Canal were shelved in 1931 due to a combination of factors.
-The Great Depression eased the fears for future capacity shortages at the Panama Canal and shifted investment priorities outside the United States.
+The Great Depression eased the fears of future capacity shortages at the Panama Canal and shifted investment priorities outside the United States.
 Furthermore, the enormous construction costs and fears over nearby active volcanoes (fuelled by some deadly eruptions in the late 1920s) were important deterring factors.